Silvers Neomax Coilovers Review

 This is the Super Low kit, so it will be a much shorter shock design, which is excellent for guys who want to go super low because you no longer have to sag the spring or lose that preload and have a horrible ride.

 They have a cutout for a half-inch breaker bar, easier adjustments, and get everything super tight so it doesn’t come loose on you.
-We don’t have clunks or rattles or anything like that, so that’s a really nice feature.
+We don’t have clunks or rattles or anything like that, so that’s a nice feature.

 So Silvers is just breaking into the North American market.
 Believe it or not, they’ve been around since 1999, and all of their coilovers are custom-built in-house.
 They can make custom applications.
 Whether you drift track or want to go super low, they can care for you.